 - Analyse jointly the root causes (including trade and investment agreements, global extractivism as well as the global production and labour chain) of the forced displacement of migrants and refugees.

 - Determine the responsibilities of governments, including the European Union and other official European bodies.

 - Focus the role of transnational corporations in the global labour chain, as well as in the border regimes, and in detention and in deportation

 PPT Process – Hearings and Sessions

 The process of the PPT is foreseen over 2 years – a series of Hearings – each with its specific focus – from mid 2017-2019.
-The first series of Hearings (Italy, France and UK) will be brought to a Barcelona Session of the PPT in May 2018 (specific dates tbc); a further series of Hearings to be held from mid 2018-mid 2019 with a concluding Session of the PPT with a Judgement by end of 2019.
+The first series of Hearings (Italy, France ) will be brought to a Barcelona Session of the PPT in June 2018; a further series of Hearings to be held from mid 2018-mid 2019 (London, Marrakesh) with a concluding Session of the PPT with a Judgement by end of 2019.